April 18, 2023

-There are some works that can't be protected under copyright law includes those works who are in the public domain and don't have original authorship, like historical facts, measures charts, and rules obtained from public documentation.
+Also, regarding creations that can't be protected under copyright law includes those works who are in the public domain and don't have original authorship, like historical facts, measures charts, and rules obtained from public documentation.
 The same happens in the case of titles, names, phrases, logos, slogans, etc.; which should be trademarked instead of copyrighted.

-Which one to Choose?As lawyers, we know how confusing laws can be, even more, if we find two similar concepts, as the case of trademark and copyright.
+As lawyers, we know how confusing laws can be, even more, if we find two similar concepts, as in the case of trademark and copyright.
 For this reason, we have collected some basics points to help you decide which one you should use to protect your goods or service' rights.

 Colombia is becoming the new global leading in the medical cannabis business, in 2015 the government sign a decree legalizing and regulating th...Read more

 September 25, 2020Business Lawyers in Colombia, With the Best Legal Solutions

 Our business lawyers in Colombia will handle all your legal procedures, assuring you the best outcomes until your business legal process is fin...Read more